lschierer/RUT/packages/luke/20070813/a-y2k-bug-in-climatology.md

 ---

-title: A Y2k bug in climatology
+title: "A Y2k bug in climatology"
 date: 2007-08-13 15:35:35
 tags:
   -  global-warming